viniciuscosta110/viniciuscosta110/README.md

 # Hi there, welcome to Vinicius' profile. 👋

 ## About me
-- Science engineering student at UFAL (Federal University of Alagoas)
+- Computer Science student at UFAL (Federal University of Alagoas)
 - Web and mobile developer with notions in UI/UX
 - I know a bit of video edition and did some posts for Instagram
 - Currently, I'm increasing my knowledge with ReactJS and also keep improving in other things that I know